LaunchCodeEducation/lchs/src/chapters/databases/db-tips.rst

       The table on the right includes an ``id`` column that stores the primary key for each row.

-When we use the ``sqlite3`` module, assigning primary keys can be done automatically.
+When we use the ``sqlite3`` module, we can assign primary keys automatically.
 However, we must include some special syntax when we first create the table.

 .. sourcecode:: SQL